 The soils and geology report did not identify any potentially hazardous areas that would preclude development.
+Geologic constraints have been identified.
+Please address.

 Adequate drainage improvements are proposed that comply with State Statute [C.R.S. § 30-28-133(3)(c)(VIII)] and the requirements of this Code and the ECM;